rwurdig/Data-Engineer-Project/README.md

 7. In the config, airflow is running in the port 8080 with user admin and password admin.
 8. Find the DAG trips-processing and click on the Play Button and after in Trigger Dag.
 9. Wait for the DAG sensor starts to listen to the HDFS directory.
-10. If you are using Linux, open another terminal, drive into the data-engineering-challenge folder and run the command:
+10. If you are using Linux, open another terminal, drive into the Data-Engineer-Project folder and run the command:
 ````
 make add-file
 ````
-If you are using Windows, drive into the data-engineering-challenge and run the .bat:
+If you are using Windows, drive into the Data-Engineer-Project and run the .bat:
 ````
 add-file.bat
 ````